Baltimore shooting leaves 2 officers wounded; suspect dead

-BALTIMORE (AP) — A shooting in Baltimore on Wednesday left a former state corrections officer who had been under investigation dead and two fugitive task force officers wounded, authorities said.
+BALTIMORE (AP) — A shooting at a Baltimore apartment complex Wednesday ended with the death of a former state corrections official who had been under investigation and the wounding of two fugitive task force officers, authorities said.

+The officers, one a Baltimore county detective and the other a detective in the city of Baltimore, were both assigned to the Capital Area Regional Fugitive Task Force and were trying to serve a warrant out of Pennsylvania for attempted murder, said U.S. Marshals Service spokesman David Lutz.

+“Our worst fears became a reality when shots were fired and the two officers were hit,” Baltimore Police Commissioner Michael Harrison said of the male officers, without specifying who fired.
+He said the suspect was fatally shot, but he did not say by whom.

-One officer was shot in the leg and the other in the stomach, U.S. Marshals Service spokesman David Lutz said in an email.
-Both officers were assigned to the Capital Area Regional Fugitive Task Force and were trying to serve a warrant for attempted murder, Lutz said.
-One of the officers is a Baltimore County detective and the other is a detective in the city of Baltimore.
-They were being treated at a hospital, but both were expected to survive.
+One officer was shot in the leg and the other in the stomach, Lutz said.
+One of the officers had surgery, and both were awake but “still in very serious condition,” said Dr. Thomas Scalea, physician-in-chief at the University of Maryland R Adams Cowley Shock Trauma Center.
+Scalea said one of them was likely saved when fellow officers at the site applied a tourniquet to stop the bleeding.

-Gov. Larry Hogan told a news conference that the suspect was a former state corrections official who had been under investigation.
+The male suspect was a former state corrections official who had been under investigation, Maryland Gov. Larry Hogan said at a news conference.
 He said the task force officers were going after “a really bad guy.”
+Hogan did not release the suspect’s identity or any other details.

-The shooting comes as officials have increased the presence of federal law enforcement officers in the city to stymie gang-related activity and violent crime as a whole.
+The shootings happened as officials have increased the presence of federal law enforcement officers in the city to stymie gang-related activity and violent crime as a whole.

-In December, the Justice Department announced a plan to increase the overall number of federal agents in Baltimore and add more officers to task forces.
+In December, the Department of Justice announced a plan to increase the overall number of federal agents in Baltimore and add more officers to task forces.
 Months earlier, the department unveiled a task force focused on gun- and drug-related crime in the city.

 “This was a perfect example of that joint task force executing warrants on violent criminals,” Hogan said.
 “Unfortunately, it turned into a fairly tragic situation with wounded police officers.”

-Note: This story has been edited to correct that authorities identified the suspect as a former corrections “official,” not “officer.”